 - 1. The District-wide Safety and Emergency Management Plan shall be monitored and maintained by the District Safety Team and reviewed annually on or before September 1st of each year.
-A copy of the plan will be available at the District office and on the District website. - Building-level Emergency Response Plans shall be confidential and not subject to disclosure under Article 6 of the Public Officers Law or any other provision of law in accordance with Education Law Section 2801-a. - 3.
+A copy of the plan will be available at the District office and on the District website. - 2.
+Building-level Emergency Response Plans shall be confidential and not subject to disclosure under Article 6 of the Public Officers Law or any other provision of law in accordance with Education Law Section 2801-a. - 3.
 Full copies of the District-wide Safety and Emergency Management Plan and any amendments will be submitted to the New York State Education Department on or before September 1st of each year or within 30 days of adoption. - 4.
 The Board of Education must formally adopt the District-wide Plan pursuant to Commissioner's Regulation, Section 155.17(c)(xiii).
-This plan will be made available for public comment at least 30 days prior to its adoption.

-5. Building-level Emergency Response Plans will be supplied to the New Rochelle Police Department, New Rochelle Fire Department, New York State Police, and County Police covering the District, by October 15th of each year or within 30 days of adoption.
+This plan will be made available for public comment at least 30 days prior to its adoption. - 5.
+Building-level Emergency Response Plans will be supplied to the New York State Police, County Police and all local police departments covering the District, by October 15th of each year or within 30 days of adoption.